lbologna/hbp-sp6-guidebook/_sources/online_usecases/trace_analysis/syn_events_fit/syn_events_fit.rst.txt

 Synaptic events fitting
 #######################

-This Use Case allows a user to fit synaptic events using data and models from the Neuroinformatics Platform (NIP).
+This Use Case allows a user to fit synaptic events using data and models from the CSCS storage.

 Selecting this Use Case, two Jupyter Notebooks are cloned in a private existing/new Collab.
 The cloned Notebooks are: